surajiyer28/FSCT/README.md

 You will need to install all packages in the requirements.txt file.

 If using Anaconda, create a clean environment and activate it.
+In Anaconda Prompt, type the following (replacing the path to FSCT and your desired environment name as needed):

+    cd PATH_TO_FSCT-MAIN_DIRECTORY
+    conda create --name YOUR_ENVIRONMENT_NAME_HERE
+    conda activate YOUR_ENVIRONMENT_NAME_HERE
+    conda install pip
+    pip install -r requirements.txt

-In Anaconda Prompt, type "pip install -r requirements.txt" and it should hopefully install all required packages for you.
+This should hopefully install all required packages for you.
+These are the instructions for Windows 10 and Linux.
+I have not tested this on Mac as I don't have one, so I don't know if it will work on them.
+If someone with a Mac tests this and it works (or doesn't), please let me know!

+If you have any difficulties or find any bugs, please get in touch and I will try to help you get it going.

 UPDATE 24/11/21: If you do not have an Nvidia GPU, the existing requirements.txt is going to be unsuitable.
 You will likely get this error when you try to run it:
 "RuntimeError: Attempting to deserialize object on a CUDA device but torch.cuda.is_available is False..."
 You will need to reinstall pytorch with the CPU version and reinstall pytorch geometric after that.
-I will create a second requirements.txt file for CPU installation within the next week.
+**I will try to create a second requirements.txt file for CPU installation within the next week.**

 ## How to use